analytics-ufcg/dslmining/examples/SparkvsMahout/SparkCollaborative/JavaCollaborative/README.md

-## RecSys
+## Java Collaborative Filtering

-Implementation from the example for the fifth chapter for Mahout in action

-For this example we created one User-based recommender from a dating site. we used similarity PearsonCorrelation and neighborhood NearestNUserNeighborhood equals to 10
+Implementation in java of collaborative filtering using ALS factorizer

 ## Data

-You should download the dataset from http://www.occamslab.com/petricek/data/libimseti-complete.zip Extract the zip in the folder data and rename the file ratings.dat to libimset-ratings.dat, and the file gender.dat to libimset-gender.dat.
-Copy libimset-ratings.dat and libimset-gender.dat to the folder data
+We used the dataset from http://grouplens.org/datasets/movielens/ which has the following format:

+User, Movie, Rank

 ## Execution